HoTT/Coq-HoTT/STYLE.md

 explicitly, rather than relying on typeclass inference to find them.

-Sometimes binders without type annotations, like `forall n, foo n` where `foo : nat -> Type0`, will produce a fresh universe for the variable's type, eg `forall n : (? : Type@{fresh}), foo n`, which will remain in the definition as a phantom type:
+Sometimes binders without type annotations, like `forall n, foo n` where `foo : Nat -> Type0`, will produce a fresh universe for the variable's type, eg `forall n : (? : Type@{fresh}), foo n`, which will remain in the definition as a phantom type:
-`fresh |= forall n : nat, foo n`.
+`fresh |= forall n : Nat, foo n`.
 Annotating the binder will get rid of it.
 See also [bug #4868](https://coq.inria.fr/bugs/show_bug.cgi?id=4868).

 ### 1.6.4.
 Lifting and lowering ###